frederic-perez/AmE-dictionary/data/dictionary.md

 __dead in the water__ _idiom_ Without any chance for success.
 __dead last__ _idiom_ In last place, especially by a wide margin, as for a race or other competition.
 __dead man walking__ _Jack was a dead man walking._
+__dead naming__ _idiom_ The act of referring to a transgender person by the name and/or pronouns they used before transitioning to the gender they currently identify as.
+Dead naming is just a way to show contempt for transgender people.
 __dead on arrival__ _As pay-as-you-go subscription plan, it was dead on arrival._
 __dead on__
 __dead ringer__ _n_ :two: Exact duplicate; a person or thing that seems exactly like someone or something else.